-CLFADI = (NCOADI / NCOsystem) x CLFsystem, where:

-• NCOADI is the Australian dollar projected net cash outflow for each ADI as agreed by APRA.
+$CLF{ADI} = (NCO{ADI} / NCO{system}) \times CLF{system}$, where: NCO{ADI} is the Australian dollar projected net cash outflow for each ADI as agreed by APRA.
 Step 4: Allowance for an appropriate buffer above an LCR of 100 per cent The CLF amount was set in the context of an LCR requirement of 100 per cent.
-APRA nevertheless expects that ADIs will maintain a liquidity buffer such that their LCR is at all times greater than 100 per cent.
-Where APRA has approved the use of a CLF for LCR purposes, the size of the CLF was increased to allow for an appropriate liquidity buffer as agreed by APRA.
-Outcome of the assessments Following APRA assessment of the applications, the aggregate Australian dollar net cash outflow of the fourteen ADIs projected for end-2015 was calculated as approximately \$410 billion.
-This amount represented NCOsystem.
-The RBA determined that the amount of Commonwealth Government Securities and securities issued by state and territory governments that could reasonably be held by locally-incorporated LCR ADIs in 2015 was \$175 billion.
-This amount represented HQLAest.
-On this basis, CLFsystem was determined to be approximately \$235 billion and the total CLF granted (including buffers over 100 per cent) was approximately \$275 billion.
-Yours sincerely, Charles Littrell Executive General Manager Policy, Statistics and International
+APRA expects that ADIs will maintain a liquidity buffer such that their LCR is at all times greater than 100 per cent.
+As such, the size of the CLF was increased to account for unexpected outflow volatility and a reasonable buffer of approximately 10 per cent was assumed.
+Outcome of the assessments Following APRA assessment of the applications, the aggregate Australian dollar net cash outflow of the thirteen ADIs projected for end-2016 was calculated as approximately \$402 billion.
+This amount represented NCO{system}.
+The RBA determined that the amount of Australian Government Securities and securities issued by state and territory governments that could reasonably be held by locally-incorporated LCR ADIs in 2016 was \$195 billion.
+This amount represented $HQLA{est.}$ On this basis, CLF{system} was determined to be approximately \$207 billion and the total CLF granted (including buffers over 100 per cent) was approximately \$245 billion.
+Yours sincerely, Who fished Charles Littrell Executive General Manager Supervisory Support Division